Episode 4

 Panagiotis: Roberto, a book?

-Roberto: Most pivotal book I've read is Blitzscaling -in relation to these things.
+Roberto: The most pivotal book I've read is Blitzscaling, in relation to these things.

 Panagiotis: Reid Hoffman.

-Have you ever received a piece of advice that has resonated with you?
+Panagiotis: He's a board member at Endeavor, and we have it here from him.
+He sent it to us—fantastic.
+Have you ever received a piece of advice that resonated with you?

-Roberto: I was in England recently, went fishing, and spent a lot of time with the rod—about 3-4 hours.
-I was trying to catch some fish with my friends, but none of us had managed to hook anything.
-Then an old man passed by, and I asked him, "Did you catch anything?"
-He said, "Yes, I caught 2-3 fish."
-So I asked him, "What advice do you have for me?"
+Roberto: I was recently in England, fishing.
+I spent too much time with the rod—about 3-4 hours—trying to catch some fish.
+I was with my friends, and no one managed to hook anything.
+Then, this old man passes by.
+I see him, and I ask, “Did you catch anything?”
+He says, “Yes, I caught 2-3 fish.”
+So, I ask, “What advice do you have for me?”
+And he says, “Just enjoy it.”
+I liked that very much because it applies to everything.
+Sometimes, we long to reach a goal and miss the beauty in the process.

-Konstantinos: All jobs are the same.
-It might sound strange, let me explain.
-Basically what it means is that the skills especially of a manager are general skills and once you've learned how to analyze a problem, how to solve a technical problem and especially how to handle people, you can apply these things to many different sectors.
+All jobs are the same.
+It might sound strange.
+Let me explain.
+What it means is that the skills, especially for a manager, are general skills.
+Once you've learned how to analyze a problem, solve a technical issue, and handle people, you can apply these skills across many sectors.

-Konstantinos: I think I would be doing some other startup applying artificial intelligence to another industry, probably much less successfully.
+Konstantinos: I think I would be doing another startup, applying artificial intelligence to another industry, though probably less successfully.

-Roberto: If I were doing something else, it would definitely be something creative.
-One important thing, especially when reaching the end of a cycle, is that how you perceive yourself needs to become a bit more abstract.
-If you define your whole identity by being, say, a founder in maritime tech, and then that changes, you might wonder who you are.
-What I've realized about myself is that I'm very creative and I enjoy creating things that people use, whether it's a product or a work of art that people see or hear.
-So, I'd definitely pursue something very creative.
+Roberto: If I did something else, it would definitely be something creative because something that is also important and especially when you reach the end of a cycle, how you perceive yourself has to become more abstract.
+If you base your identity solely on being a founder in maritime tech, and then that ends, you might wonder, “Who am I?”
+I’ve learned that I’m a very creative person.
+I like making things people use, whether it’s a product or a piece of art that someone sees or hears.
+So, I’d definitely be doing something creative.

-Panagiotis: The common question always on all podcasts, for 5 seasons now, what do you think makes an entrepreneur an “Outlier”?
-What makes him stand out?
+Panagiotis: The common question in all podcasts for 5 seasons now—what do you think makes an entrepreneur an Outlier?
+What makes someone stand out?

-Panagiotis: Konstantinos, Roberto, fantastic discussion, thank you very much, good luck and we are by your side!
+Panagiotis: Roberto, fantastic discussion.
+Thank you very much. good luck, and we’re by your side.